reflact/auto-release/README.md

 ### `draft`

-(Input: Boolean) Set the generated release to draft.
+(Input: Boolean) Set the generated release as draft.

 ### `prerelease`

-(Input: Boolean) Set the generated release to prerelease.
+(Input: Boolean) Set the generated release as prerelease.

 ### `commit`